ifmcjthenknczny/old-jetbrains-projects/README.md

 > [Seam Carving](https://hyperskill.org/projects/100?track=3) (seamCarving.kt)

-Code can be run from command line with arguments: -in <relative input file path>, -out <relative output file path>, -width <vertical seams to delete> and -height <horizontal seams to delete>.
+Code can be run from command line with necessary arguments: -in <relative input file path>, -out <relative output file path>, -width <vertical seams to delete> and -height <horizontal seams to delete>.

 > [Flashcards](https://hyperskill.org/projects/83?track=3) (flashcards.kt)

-Code can be run from command line without any arguments.
+Code can be run from command line with optional arguments -import <filename with cards to import> and -export <filename to export cards>.
 All input is typed by used in console.

 ## Features
 > [Simple Search Engine](https://hyperskill.org/projects/89?track=3) (simpleSearchEngine.kt)